 There’s nothing more convincing than that first time you hold a printed copy of your book in your hands.
 That was January of 2011 for me.
 But I’d suspected I was a writer long before that, probably in high school when I found myself writing a number of sequels to a short story I’d written in 8th grade.
 One of them required me to do some research on travel to Africa and diamond mining.
 That’s when things got real.

 Can you share a little about your current book with us?

 “Return to Averia” is the first book of a trilogy called “The Trouble With Thieves”.
 It falls under portal fiction, a subgenre of sci-fi/fantasy I learned about recently.

 It’s a lighthearted story of a thief from a distant world and two young women from Earth who are drawn into the adventure of their lives as they hunt down a borderline sociopath with delusions of grandeur.
 How’s that for a one-liner?

 What inspired you to write this book?

-What authors or books have most influenced your life?
+What authors have most influenced your life?
 What about them do you find inspiring?

 Who designed the cover of your book?
-Why did you select this illustrator?
+Why did you select this illustration?